lossp/java_notes/annotation/customized_annotation.md

   #10 = Utf8               RuntimeVisibleAnnotations
 ```

 check the Constant pool, and we can see the 10th param, `RuntimeVisibleAnnotations`. this param is defined in the `Check` by `RetentionPolicy.RUNTIME`.
 It not only can be detected during the runtime, but also remained in the class file.
+By the means of java.lang.Reflect, we can get the specific annotation.

 When we change the RetentionPolicy into CLASS, as below